Feels So Good (composition): In popular culture

 Mangione appeared in a commercial for Memorex in 1979 performing "Feels So Good".
 Ella Fitzgerald, who famously appeared in Memorex commercials during the 1970s, heard Mangione and musicians perform it, then it was played back for her.
 When she was asked "is it live or is it Memorex?", Ella shrugged and said, "beats me!"

 The composition was heard frequently in King of the Hill, including a running gag in which Mangione (who often guest starred on the show as himself) worked it into whatever he was playing.

+The jazz-classical fusion duo Marimolin covered "Feels So Good" (arranged for marimba and violin) on their 1994 album Combo Platter.

 The Friends episode "The One with All the Haste" begins and ends with scenes in which a neighbour across the alley from apartment 19 sings a song about the morningtime loudly to himself first thing in the morning, much to the annoyance of Rachel, but to the pleasure of Joey.
 The song uses the melody from "Feels So Good".

 In The Big Bang Theory episode "The Relaxation Integration", the song is briefly played by Sheldon Cooper in a dream.

 "Feels So Good" was heard in the 2016 film Doctor Strange in a scene where Dr. Stephen Strange responds to trivia questions while performing surgery.

 A portion of "Feels So Good" is heard in the 2009 film Zombieland at the gas station scene as Columbus is driving away from two zombies.